 In 2017, seeking to build his local practice, Travis came aboard at the Law Office of J.J.
 Talbott.
 In his own words: “I knew that working with JJ would allow me to focus my practice on the local community.
 Meeting face to face with my clients, and getting to interact with the folks who need my help on a personal level is what drives me.”
 Travis now handles personal injury, wage and hour, social security, and worker’s compensation claims.

-Travis lives here in Pensacola with his girlfriend, Crystal Johnson, and their 4 dogs: Julius, Roger, Snoopy, and Penny.
+Travis lives here in Pensacola with his wife Crystal and their 4 dogs: Julius, Roger, Snoopy, and Penny.

 Outside of work, Travis volunteer’s as much as possible for local legal clinics where he provides pro bono services to members of our community.
 He also frequently serves as a Big Brother for Big Brothers Big Sisters of NWFL.
 In his free time, Travis loves being active, including hiking, martial arts, and team sports.